bethanylindberg/CitiBike/README.md

 The recent downward trend in bikes available per member may result in insufficient supply during the busiest months of the year, and thus this report suggests a few proactive measures should be taken to avoid this.
 Bike fleet should be systematically taken out of service and all preventative maintenance done during the colder months and new bikes purchased periodically based on current fleet numbers.

 Currently there is an opportunity to increase membership by recruiting more heavily among female residents and tourists.
 With a targeted marketing campaign and more features that would appeal to this demographic there is potential to tap into a new market segment and increase not only overall rides but also average trip duration.

+# Final Note:

+The data for this project was too large to allow to deploy the story to Tableau Public and the .twbx file is too large to upload to GitHub.
+If you would like to obtain the source data or the Tableau workbooks please contact the owner of the project at bethanyllindberg@gmail.com.